craftcms/commerce-sagepay/README.md

         $orderLineItem  = $orderLineItems[$key];

-        // We validate that the description and price are the same as we are relying upon the order
+        // Make sure that the description and price are the same as we are relying upon the order
         // of the Order Items and The OmniPay Item Bag to be the same if ($orderLineItem->getDescription() != $item->getDescription()) {
             return;